troychaplin/block-accessibility-checks/docs/troubleshooting.md

 - Check that components are accessed correctly: `window.BlockAccessibilityChecks?.MetaField`
 - Verify the `metaKey` prop matches the registered meta key
 - Check browser console for JavaScript errors
+- Check the Unified Sidebar (click accessibility icon in header) to see if errors are reported there

 ### Editor Validation